loopbackio/loopback.io/pages/en/lb2/Using-Cocoapods-in-Swift-with-iOS-SDK.md

 summary:
 ---

+**NOTE**: This article is outdated and is not included in doc navigation.

 ## Overview

 [CocoaPods](https://cocoapods.org/about) manages library dependencies for your Xcode projects using a single text file called a Podfile.